jhump/protoreflect/README.md

 [GRPC reflection service](https://github.com/grpc/grpc-go/blob/6bd4f6eb1ea9d81d1209494242554dcde44429a4/reflection/grpc_reflection_v1alpha/reflection.proto#L36),
 making it much easier to query for and work with the schemas of remote services.

 The `dynamic` package provides a dynamic message implementation.
 It implements `proto.Message` but is backed by a message descriptor and a map of fields->values, instead of a generated struct.
+There is also sub-package named `grpcdynamic`, which provides a dynamic stub implementation.
+The stub can be used to issue RPC methods using method descriptors instead of generated client interfaces.